Republicans signal no quick moves on guns despite Trump push

 Senate Democrats said they want to debate mandates on background checks at gun shows and internet sales, among other measures, but said Trump would need to push his colleagues.

-“One public meeting will not close background check loopholes,” said Senate Democratic Leader Chuck Schumer.
-“The coming days will prove whether the president’s words yesterday were an aberration - I hope not.”
+“One public meeting will not close background check loopholes,” said Senate Democratic Leader Chuck Schumer.“The coming days will prove whether the president’s words yesterday were an aberration - I hope not.”

-The White House had been expected to release a list of policy measures that Trump backs, but spokeswoman Sarah Sanders on Thursday described the process as an “ongoing discussion.”
+The White House had been expected to release a list of policy measures that Trump backs, but spokeswoman Sarah Sanders on Thursday described the process as an“ongoing discussion.”

 “This is going to be an ongoing process and something that we don’t expect to happen overnight, but something that we’re going to continue to be engaged in,” Sanders told reporters, noting Trump plans to meet next week with the video game industry.